 The following life insurance for seniors companies list represents what we believe are the top companies offering whole and term life insurance coverage for seniors.
 These companies make up the majority of the 65 and above life insurance we write.

 However, with dozens of companies and policies to choose from, the following may or may not be the right choice for you.
-Give us a call today for a free consultation to make sure you are applying with the right senior life insurance company and to make sure your family receives the care and peace of mind that comes from the right life insurance policy, whatever your needs for the death benefit may be.
+Compare quotes from multiple providers to make sure you are applying with the right senior life insurance company and to make sure your family receives the care and peace of mind that comes from the right life insurance policy, whatever your needs for the death benefit may be.

 When you purchase whole life insurance coverage for seniors from Assurity, you get coverage starting from the day you sign the agreement.
 Before 65, the amount can go up to $50,000 but once you cross 65, then the max is $25,000, which would be more appropriate for covering funeral expenses and other expenses.

 You will have to answer a few questions about your health before the policy will get underwritten.
 If you are looking for life insurance coverage that will cover your funeral expense and burial insurance expenses, then a policy from Assurity is a great option.

 For more, see our Assurity Life Insurance Company Review.